2019 Summer Reading Program

 This summer, visit any of the three Fargo Public Library locations (Main Library, Dr. James Carlson Library, or Northport Library) and participate in our exciting Summer Reading Program for kids, teens and adults.
-The fun begins June 4 and continues through August 4.
-All ages are invited to read and discover at the library all summer long.
+The fun begins June 3 and continues through August 10.
+All ages are invited to read and discover a universe of stories at the library all summer long.

-Take a look at the library's 2018 Summer Reading Program video "Libraries Rock!" found on this page.
+Take a look at the library's 2019 Summer Reading Program video A Universe of Stories found on this page.

-Building a better community is the theme for the 2018 Summer Reading Program for kids at the Fargo Public Library, and exciting events are planned for youngsters of all ages.
-Starting June 4, and continuing through August 4, kids from birth through 12 years of age are invited to participate in the Summer Reading Program.
+A universe of stories is the theme for the 2019 Summer Reading Program for kids at the Fargo Public Library, and exciting events are planned for youngsters of all ages.
+Starting June 3, and continuing through August 10, kids from birth through 12 years of age are invited to participate in the Summer Reading Program.
 Earn prizes and a free book as you track your reading, and be sure to take part in some of the many engaging events and activities we have planned each week.

 A schedule of events will be available soon, or visit our kids’ page for weekly updates.
 Check out the above video for a fun look at all we have going on this summer for kids, families, teens and adults.
-Register for the Summer Reading Program by visiting any one of the Fargo Public Library locations beginning Monday, June 4.
-Or, starting June 4, you can print your reading log (we have both a log for readers and a log for pre-readers) from our website, but don’t forget to visit an FPL location near you to pick up your registration packet!
-Keep track of the time you spend reading and join us for programs featuring many ways for kids to build a better community all summer, and all year, long.
+Register for the Summer Reading Program by visiting any one of the Fargo Public Library locations beginning Monday, June 3.
+Or, starting June 3, you can print your reading log – we have both a log for Readers and an activity log for Pre-readers – from our website, but don’t forget to visit an FPL location near you to pick up your registration packet!
+Keep track of the time you spend reading and join us for programs featuring many ways for kids to discover a universe of stories all summer, and all year, long.

-The Fargo Public Library’s Teen Summer Reading Program will give teens an opportunity to take part in a variety of interesting programs and activities this summer.
-Teens, ages 11 to 18, will have the opportunity to engage in some unique activities just for teens.
+The Fargo Public Library’s Teen Summer Reading Program will give teens, ages 11 to 18, the opportunity to take part in a variety of interesting programs and activities this summer designed just for them.
 In addition, teens can turn in reading logs for a chance to win prizes at the end of summer!
 Visit our teen page or the library's online events calendar for a list of related events and activities.

-The Fargo Public Library celebrates summertime with its annual adult summer reading program from June 4 through August 4.
-This year, the theme is “Libraries Rock!” and we want residents to participate in the annual summer program at the library by reading and taking part in inventive and engaging programs at the library all summer long.
+The Fargo Public Library celebrates summertime with its annual adult summer reading program from June 3 through August 10.
+This year, the theme is "A universe of Stories" and we want residents to participate in the annual summer program at the library by reading and taking part in inventive and engaging programs at the library all summer long.

-Special thanks to the following businesses and organizations for supporting this project:
+Special thanks to the following organizations and businesses for supporting the 2019 Fargo History Hunt: